-At KP we recommend keeping your Ball Python in a rack system or PVC snake enclosure.
+At KP we recommend keeping your Ball Python in a rack system or PVC (or well-sealed wood) snake enclosure.
 Both are much easier to maintain steady temps and humidity.
 They also take up less room, are lightweight, and are easier to clean.
-PVC enclosures can be stacked right on top of each other.
+PVC enclosures can be stacked right on top of each other!

 If you have varying sizes of snakes, a combo rack is a great investment.
 This one from Herptastic Reptiles holds two different size tubs to allow you to house all of your ball pythons in the same rack.

 Or if you prefer your snakes to have more room, the tubs for this rack will be comfortable for even the largest females.
-Add a couple of hides for smaller snakes to feel comfortable.
+Add a couple of hides for smaller snakes to feel safe and secure.

 If you have just one or two snakes or prefer to have a nice set up for you to look at, a PVC enclosure is a great option.
 A 3×2′ Ball Box from Herptastic would be perfect for most Ball Pythons.
 Only very large females would need the next size up, a 4×2.
-An enclosure that is 12″ tall is more than adequate though 15-18″ tall will give you some room to decorate.
+An enclosure that is 12″ tall is more than adequate though 15-18″ tall will give you some room to decorate or add live plants.

-Use a thermostat to keep your temps steady.
+CONTROLLING HEAT: Use a thermostat to keep your temps steady.
 We recommend a Herpstat or VE-200 as they are dimming and keep temps very even.
-If you can’t afford a $100+ thermostat, buy an iPower or BN-Link Thermostat from Amazon.
+If you can’t afford a $100+ thermostat, an iPower or BN-Link Thermostat from Amazon are good alternatives.
 They’re less than $20 and will last about a year before you should replace it (even if it’s still working).
-Place your probe 1/2 way down on the hot side and set it to 87 degrees.
-Use a temp gun to make sure the substrate under your heater is no hotter than 90 degrees.
+In an open enclosure, place your probe 1/2 way down on the hot side and set it to 87 degrees.
+Use a temp gun to make sure the substrate under your heat source is no hotter than 90 degrees.
 Adjust the thermostat as needed.
 In a rack or when using heat tape or mats, use duct tape or similar to place your thermostat probe on the heat tape itself.
 Be sure it’s in a spot that your tubs won’t dislodge it when opened and closed.

-Throw away those dial temp/humidity gauges that came with your tank.
+Throw away those dial temp/humidity gauges that you bought at the pet store.
 They are wildly inaccurate.
 These are great and you can often find them at Wal-Mart.

-A temp gun is a must-have.
+A temp gun is also a must-have.
 Any home supply or repair store will have them.
-When you measure temps, just be sure you’re not going through the glass.
-You need no barriers between you and what you’re measuring.
+When you measure temps, just be sure you’re not going through glass or acrylic doors.
+You need no barriers between the heat gun and what you’re trying to measure.

-In a tank or other open enclosure, you need hides, one on the hot side and one on the cool side at the very least.
+HIDES: In an open enclosure, you need hides, one on the hot side and one on the cool side at the very least.
 We prefer plastic as they can be easily cleaned.
 Those half-log wood hides are just bacteria and mold factories and not “hidey” enough for your BP to be super happy.